 2. Toulouse sausage, THE local specialty

-And in second place, of course, is the Toulouse sausage!
-In fact, it’s the stuffing for Castelnaudary‘s cassoulet.
-An essential ingredient in southwestern dishes, it goes equally well with a good mashed potato or can be the star filling of a delicious sandwich!
-In this friendly guinguette, you can even buy real Toulouse sausage by the metre.
-It’s the ideal address for a festive, gourmet aperitif.
+The second most popular local specialty is the Toulouse sausage!
+It’s the stuffing for Castelnaudary‘s cassoulet.
+A staple of south-western dishes, it goes just as well with a good mashed potato, or can be the star filling of a delicious sandwich.

-📍 Boucherie Pinel – charcuterie du saint-Cyprien market
+📍 Boucherie Pinel – charcuterie du marché Saint-Cyprien

-A typical Gers stew,duck alicuit has made a name for itself on Toulouse tables.
+A typical Gers stew,alicuit de canard has made a name for itself on Toulouse tables.
 For the record, this dish, made from the least noble parts of the duck (i.e. its neck and wings) or poultry, was reserved for field workers.
-Today, duck alicuit is back in the limelight, appearing on the menus of top restaurants!
+Today, alicuit de canard has regained its letters of nobility and features on the menus of top restaurants!

 In Toulouse, it’s Christmas all year round!
-A delicacy associated with the end-of-year festivities throughout France, foie gras is nonetheless one of the specialties of Toulouse and the South West, and can be enjoyed at any time of year!
+A delicacy associated with the festive season throughout France, foie gras is nonetheless one of the specialties of Toulouse and the South West, and can be enjoyed at any time of year.
 In fact, it’s the Toulouse gray goose that’s widely used to make it.
-A regional treat that’s often the subject of debate, but no less delicious for that!
+It’s a regional delicacy that’s often the subject of debate, but no less delicious for that!

 📍La Canarderie – 42 rue du bearnais – 31000 Toulouse